YarikRevich/computer-graphics-university/README.md

 All the output images of CGU type have **metadata** part, which is located after **EOF** flag.
 It's used for internal CGU properties interpretation and its further usage as parameters for different kind of operations.

-**It's important to remember, that all the metadata values are defined with the new line flag!**
+**It's important to remember, that all the metadata values are defined in the content section!**

 All the available **metadata** flags: